Burnout Risk Index

 It goes without saying: overworking is bad news.
 But, let’s dig a little deeper.

 A large proportion of our survey respondents reported stress and burnout, as well as other serious consequences like anxiety and depression.
-Our experts have helped us connect the dots between overworking and these consequences.
+Our experts have helped us connect the dots between overworking and these issues.

 According to Leanne, there are two main reasons why overworking leads to workplace burnout: